-- 1. The final multiple choice exam covers all course content.
-Students must achieve a 50% average between the midterm multiple choice exam and the final multiple choice exam in order to achieve credit for the course. - 2.
-The skill testing demonstration is worth 30% of your final grade.
+- 1. Students must achieve a 50% average between the midterm multiple choice exam and the final multiple choice exam in order to achieve credit for the course. - 2.
+The skill testing demonstration is worth 20% of your final grade.
 Your demonstration of specific techniques will be graded satisfactory/unsatisfactory according to criteria on a checklist which you will have seen prior to the test in practice labs.
-If you meet all criteria you will receive a satisfactory and be granted 30%.
+If you meet all criteria you will receive a satisfactory and be granted 20%.
 One opportunity to retake this test will be offered.
-If the second demonstration is satisfactory, the student is awarded 15%.
+If the second demonstration is satisfactory, the student is awarded 10%.
 If neither the first or the second demonstration is satisfactory, the student will receive 0%.
 For all techniques demonstration tests, you will be asked to perform the technique as well as answer questions about the particular technique being demonstrated.